wbobeirne/stranger-things/README.md

 projects](http://makeitstranger.com/) show that SVG can provide a lot of cool effects for dynamic text, with great browser compatibility to boot.
 But again, for me that would have felt like cheating on this particular challenge.

+### There is no claim to the intellectual property of Stranger Things